 I’m 46, have worked countless attorneys in different areas of the law, courts and litigation.
 Justin is one of the best communicators, responders & easy to understand & work with lawyers I’ve met.
 His research, preciseness and clarity of opinions are simple & easy to understand for any lay person, a rare find in a lawyer. –Eric

 Title III-ADA Litigation Defense Articles

-I have been a Fort Lauderdale ADA lawyer for nearly a decade, having defended numerous lawsuits in the Southern District of Florida in each of the Miami, Fort Lauderdale, and Palm Beach divisions.
+By: Justin C. Carlin I have been a Fort Lauderdale ADA lawyer for nearly a decade, having defended numerous lawsuits in the Southern District of Florida in each of the Miami, Fort Lauderdale, and Palm Beach divisions.
 I remember watching the below video shortly after becoming immersed in the area.
-After years of development within the area of the law, it is still one of the best journalistic expressions of the problems surrounding ADA litigation.
-If you've recentl Read More
+After years of development within the area of the law, it is still one of the best journalistic expressions of the problems surrounding ADA litig Read More